jmgomez/NimForUE/Readme.md

                 ...
                 More props
     ```
+- [x] Being able to emit most used FProperties

-- [ ] Being able to emit any FProperty
+- [x] Being able to emit any type into UE with hotreload

+- [ ] Allow to define constructors on UObjects

 - Shipping Builds
     - [ ] Make builds work on Windows